 Note: This time is recommended for a 2-inch thick corned beef brisket.
 If it is ½ an inch thicker, increase cooking time to 90 minutes.
 If it is ½ thinner, decrease cooking time to 70 minutes.

+- Prep cabbage and vegetables.
 While the beef cooks, wash and prepare the vegetables.
-The potatoes should be cut into 1-inch chunks, the cabbage into 3-inch wedges, and the carrots peeled and cut into 1-2 inch pieces.
+The potatoes should be cut into 1-inch chunks, the cabbage into 3-inch wedges, and the carrots peeled and cut into 1 to 2-inch pieces.

 FAQs